rootabeta/YAFFeather/readme.txt

 X - Copy current nation URL to clipboard
 D - Appoint yourself as RO/Dismiss other ROs
 ===============================
+3.6.5
+Finalized default RO titles for successor and governor (Task Failed Successorly and Maintain A, respectively) Attempted minor streamlining to prevent race conditions

 3.6.4
 Fixed a bug that prevented going to the RO appointing page if looking at your own nation page